Coping with Airway Mucus

 How Do I Make Sure I Do Not Infect Others If I Have a Respiratory Infection Like the Flu or COVID-19?

-• You should not stop using your device if it is helping to control your symptoms.
-Remember to talk to your doctor about specific instructions for airway clearance during respiratory infections as you may need to clear your airways more often.
+- You should not stop using your device if it is helping to control your symptoms.
+Remember to talk to your health care provider about specific instructions for airway clearance during respiratory infections as you may need to clear your airways more often.